 Once there were two chiropractors.

-Here’s a recent conversation.
+Here’s a transcript of their recent conversation.

 “Hey Mo,” asked Les.
 “How are your numbers doing?”

 “Doing great,” replied Mo.
 “Naturally, I’m having to work a little harder, but the practice is doing well.
 How ‘bout you?”